vvv/cv/README.md

 **Cloud Technologies**:
 - Experienced with AWS services including EC2, EBS, S3, ECS, CloudFront, and Lambda

+**Networks**:
+- Capture files analysis (PCAP fingerprinting) with Wireshark and Rust/Python SDK

 **API Tools**:
-- Experienced in implementing and debugging HTTP APIs using tools like Insomnia, Postman, and Wireshark
+- Experienced in implementing and debugging HTTP APIs using tools like Insomnia and Postman

 **Performance Engineering**:
 - Proficient in performance engineering tools like Criterion and flamegraph-rs